microsoft/sbom-tool/docs/sbom-tool-api-reference.md

 ## SBOM Validation

-Now that you have generated the SBOM file, you can validate it using the `SBOMValidator` class.
+Now that you have generated the SBOM file, you can validate it using the `SbomValidator` class.
 Setup for this will be very similar to the `SbomGenerator` class.
 Here is an example:

 ```C#
 using Microsoft.Extensions.DependencyInjection;